WuProver/MonomialOrderedPolynomial/README.md

 ### How It Works

 At its core, this library enables computation through a technique known as proof by reflection.
 We establish a formal isomorphism, defining a two-way translation between incomputable mathematical objects from Mathlib and our computable data structures.
-This allows the kernel to efficiently reduce concrete expressions about structures we define, and prove proposition about the corresponding objects from Mathlib by the result, while guaranteeing mathematically sound and consistent with the original theory.
+This allows the kernel to efficiently reduce concrete expressions about structures we defined, and prove propositions about the corresponding objects from Mathlib by the result, while guaranteeing mathematically sound and consistent with the original theory.

 ## Build
 If you don't already have Lean 4 set up, please follow the official [Lean 4 installation instructions](https://leanprover-community.github.io/get_started.html).